 - 1 teaspoon minced ginger

-- Combine 1 tablespoon Shaoxing wine, soy sauce, sugar, chicken stock and salt in a small bowl and mix well.
+- Combine the sauce ingredients in a small bowl and mix well.
 Set aside.
-Dry green beans thoroughly with a paper towel.
+Dry the green beans thoroughly before cooking to prevent oil splatter.